jkhsong/bloodpart/README.md

 # Microparticle detection in whole blood

 ## Background:
-Bloodpart (Blood Particle) was developed to automate the detection and analysis of exogenous particles in large (>1,000 image) whole blood datasets.
+BloodpartML (Blood Particle Machine Learning) was developed to automate the detection and analysis of exogenous particles in large (>1,000 image) whole blood datasets.

 ## Rationale:
 Due to the high concentration of red blood cells (RBCs) in whole blood, detection and dimensional characterization of exogenous particles using impedance (e.g. Coulter counter) or optics (e.g. flow-cytometry) is highly inaccurate.
 Thus, a means of discriminating exogenous particles from a confluence of RBCs is necessary to determine the quantity, size, and shape of such microparticles.